Azure/MS-AMP/README.md

 Features:

 - Support O1 optimization: Apply FP8 to weights and weight gradients and support FP8 in communication.
-- Support O2 optimization: Support FP8 for two optimizizers(Adam and AdamW).
+- Support O2 optimization: Support FP8 for two optimizers(Adam and AdamW).
 - Provide two training examples using FP8: Swin-Transformer and DeiT.

 MS-AMP has the following benefit comparing with Transformer Engine: